- Java 100%

 Description

 Program to monitor attempts to access mail servers configured with dovecot and postfix using random passwords.
 After threshold.suspicious parameter login attempts, the IP address is reported to fail2ban for blocking.
+The last update checks whether the email contains viruses or malware using Amavis.
+If the email contains a virus and the sender is on my.domain, the sender is notified that the email has not been forwarded to the recipient.

 Requirements